Lecrapouille/PlantUMLStatecharts/README.md

 # PlantUML Statecharts (State Machine) Translator

 A Python3 tool parsing [PlantUML statecharts](https://plantuml.com/fr/state-diagram)
-scripts for generating C++ code and its unit tests.
+scripts and generating C++11 code with its unit tests.

 This [repository](https://github.com/Lecrapouille/Statecharts) contains:
 - A single C++11 header file containing the base code for defining a state machine.
 You can use it to define manually your own state machines.
 The code is [here](include/StateMachine.hpp).
-- A Python v3 script reading [PlantUML statecharts](https://plantuml.com/fr/state-diagram) and generating Statecharts (aka finite state machines or FSM) in C++11 code as a child class of the base state machine defined in the header file.
+- A Python3 script reading [PlantUML
+  statecharts](https://plantuml.com/fr/state-diagram) and generating Statecharts (aka finite state machines or FSM) in C++11 code as a child class of the base state machine defined in the header file.
 The code is